-3.1.1 Chromate conversion coating
+3.1.2 Treatment and coating of metals by chromate conversion coating

-Chromate conversion coating which uses Cr (VI) compounds tends to be substituted by a process which uses trivalent chromium compounds or other corrosion inhibitors (molybdates, zirconates (or titanates), cerium, silanes and silicates).
+Chromate conversion coating (CCC) which uses Cr (VI) compounds tends to be substituted by a process which uses trivalent chromium compounds or other corrosion inhibitors (molybdates, zirconates (or titanates), cerium, silanes and silicates).
 The substitution with trivalent chromium compounds is the most common alternative.